hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 Make sure you can access the overcloud Horizon dashboard.
 To do this, follow the steps below:

-1. From the seed, export the undercloud passwords:
+1. From the seed, export the overcloud passwords:

 		. /root/tripleo/tripleo-overcloud-passwords

-2. Export the undercloud users:
+2. Export the overcloud users:

 		TE_DATAFILE=/root/tripleo/ce_env.json . /root/tripleo/tripleo-incubator/overcloudrc